openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 Also, a single *Einsum* operation can express complex combination of these common linear algebraic tensor operations on multiple operands, for example, a dot product of a diagonal, extracted from a tensor with shape `[5, 5]`, and 5D vector is performed by single Einsum operation.
 The Einstein summation convention on input tensors is defined by `equation`, which is a mandatory attribute of *Einsum* operation.
-The format of `equation` is described below.
+The operation supports `equation` in explicit and implicit modes.
+The formats of `equation` in both modes are described below.

 In explicit mode, the einsum `equation` has the output subscript separated from the input subscripts by `->`, and has the following format for `n` operands:
 `<subscript for input1>, <subscript for input2>, ..., <subscript for inputn> -> <subscript for output>`.
-Each input subscript `<subscript for input1>` contains a sequence of labels (lowercase letters `['a',...,'z']`), where each label refers to a dimension of the corresponsing operand.
+Each input subscript `<subscript for input1>` contains a sequence of labels (alphabetic letters `['A',...,'Z','a',...,'z']`), where each label refers to a dimension of the corresponsing operand.
+Labels are case sensitive and capital letters precede lowercase letters in alphabetical sort.
 Labels do not need to appear in a subscript in alphabetical order.
 The subscript for a scalar input is empty.
 The input subscripts are separated with a comma `,`.
-The output subscript `<subscript for output>` represents a sequence of labels (lowercase letters `['a',...,'z']`).
+The output subscript `<subscript for output>` represents a sequence of labels (alphabetic letters `['A',...,'Z','a',...,'z']`).
 The length of an input subscript matches a rank of the input.
 The input subscript is empty for a scalar input.

 *Einsum* operation on multiple inputs can be treated as several consecutive *Einsum* operations.
 In the first step, *Einsum* applies the first two inputs.